xcx0902/x-sune/README.md

 Ensure that the `config.json` file is placed in the root directory of the project and properly formatted as JSON.

 For example, you can refer to the `sample_config.json` file for the configuration template.

+## Database

+The application uses SQLite to manage user data and chat history.
+The database is initialized with the following tables:

+- `users`: Stores user information, including:
+  - `id`: An integer that serves as the primary key and auto-increments.
+  - `username`: A unique text field for the user's name.
+  - `password`: A text field for the user's password.

+- `chat_history`: Keeps a record of chat sessions, including:
+  - `id`: An integer that serves as the primary key and auto-increments.
+  - `username`: The text field indicating which user the chat history belongs to.
+  - `role`: A text field indicating the role of the message sender (user or assistant).
+  - `content`: A text field containing the actual message content.

+After creating the `config.json` file, you can run `init.sql` to initialize the database and create the required tables.